Separated shoulder: Non-surgical (conservative treatment approach)

 Type I and type II shoulder separation are the most common types and rarely need surgery.
 However, the risk of arthritis with type II separations is greatly increased.
 If it becomes severe, the Mumford procedure or distal clavicle excision can be performed.

 Most non-surgical treatment options include first immobilizing the arm with a sling for approximately 2 weeks followed by gradually improving shoulder movement using physical therapy to build up the muscles and help stabilize the joint.

 Literature regarding long-term follow-up after surgical repair of type III injuries is scarce, and those treated nonoperatively generally do quite well.
 Many studies have come to the conclusion that non-surgical treatment is as good as or better than surgical treatment, or that anything attained because of surgery is quite limited.
 It appears that after a while, the body "remodels" the joint, either expanding the distal clavicle or causing it to atrophy.
 There may also be the potential that surgical repair may be less painful in the long run.

 Once the pain has eased, range-of-motion exercises can be started followed by a strength training program.
 The strength training will include strengthening of the rotator cuff, and shoulder blade muscles.
 With most cases, the pain goes away after three weeks.
 Although full recovery can take up to six weeks for type II and up to twelve weeks for type III.

 Those who do have a separated shoulder will most often return to having full function, although some may have continued pain in the area of the AC joint.
 With the continued pain there are some things that maybe causing it.
 It may be due to an abnormal contact between the bone ends when the joint is in motion, the development of arthritis, or an injury to a piece of the cushioning cartilage that is found between the bone ends of this joint.

+A meta-analysis done in 2024 that included 13 different studies containing 729 patients showed that the non-surgical approach had a 14%, 28 patients out of 241 patients eventually needed surgical treatment.